Heston Blumenthal: Television

-In 2002, Heston made a series of six half-hour television programmes, Kitchen Chemistry with Heston Blumenthal, which was transmitted on Discovery Science along with a book Kitchen Chemistry, published by the Royal Society of Chemistry.
-They have recently been repeated on the Community Channel.

-During 2004–07, he presented two BBC series called Heston Blumenthal: In Search of Perfection and Heston Blumenthal: Further Adventures In Search of Perfection.
+In 2002, Blumenthal made a series of six half-hour television programmes, Kitchen Chemistry with Heston Blumenthal, which was transmitted on Discovery Science along with a book Kitchen Chemistry, published by the Royal Society of Chemistry During 2004–07, he presented two BBC series called Heston Blumenthal: In Search of Perfection and Heston Blumenthal: Further Adventures In Search of Perfection.

-Blumenthal moved from the BBC to Channel 4 in March 2008, joining the channel's group of celebrity chefs which already included Jamie Oliver, Hugh Fearnley-Whittingstall and Gordon Ramsay.
-In January 2009 a three-part series of television programmes on Channel 4 covered his efforts to revamp the menu at a Little Chef motorway restaurant on the A303 road at Popham.
-The Little Chef group extended Blumenthal's menu to 12 branches but, in 2013, removed his dishes from all restaurants.
+Blumenthal moved from the BBC to Channel 4 in March 2008, joining the celebrity chefs Jamie Oliver, Hugh Fearnley-Whittingstall and Gordon Ramsay.
+In January 2009, a three-part series of television programmes on Channel 4 covered his efforts to revamp the struggling Little Chef roadside restaurant chain, using a trial location on the A303 road at Popham.
+Little Chef extended Blumenthal's menu to 12 branches, but removed them in 2013.

-In March 2009 Blumenthal began a short series of programmes, called Heston's Feasts, showing themed dinner banquets.
-A second series of this was commissioned and began in 2010.

-From 22 February 2011, Channel 4 began airing Heston's new show, titled Heston's Mission Impossible, in which Heston targets lacklustre food served in various industries and aims to upgrade the food to meals that people enjoy to eat.

-In January 2012, How To Cook Like Heston, aired on Channel 4.
-The programme was aimed at home cooks and featured some of the more approachable techniques employed by Blumenthal.
+In March 2009, Blumenthal presented a television series, Heston's Feasts, showing themed dinner banquets.
+A second series began in 2010.
+From 22 February 2011, Channel 4 began airing Heston's Mission Impossible, in which he attempts to improve lacklustre food served in various industries.
+In January 2012, How To Cook Like Heston aired on Channel 4.
+It was aimed at home cooks and featured some of the more approachable techniques employed by Blumenthal.